PhoenixTales/phoenix-docs/mechanics/attributes.md

 So in our system, while both strength and constitution exist internally and will also be referred to by NPCs, one who can deal more damage can automatically endure more damage and vice versa.
 It is your overall physical "Kraft" (strength) that controls both.
 Thus:

 * `ATR_Strength` -> `HP`+`DP`
-* `Constitution` -> `REG_*`
+* `Constitution` -> `REG_HITPOINTS` + `REG_ENDURANCE`

 In our system, someone who has more strength can also endure much more hits.
 But at the same time the regeneration takes longer and requires more energy, while for someone with low strength but high constitution, the regeneration is faster and requires less energy.
 In the same way someone with less strength (and therewith less body mass) can sprint longer and higher constitution results in faster regeneration of the sprinting meter (displayed like the oxygen bar).

 Strength is needed to handle weapons effectively, both melee and ranged weapons.
 There will be no requirement for equipping any weapon, but handling a heavy sword may result in fast or immediate exhaustion, and trying to pull back the string of a strong bow or crossbow may not be possible at all, as that requires quite a bit of strength too.
 Both are visualised by animations.

-Damage as scaled by Strength will diminish by a factor of 0.5 with decreasing hitpoints, but the strength value itself will not diminish (with a few balancing and story related exceptions).
+Damage (as scaled by Strength) will diminish by a factor of 0.5 with decreasing hitpoints, but the strength value itself will not diminish (with a few balancing and story related exceptions).

 TODO!!
 Add stuff from google docs!

-### Dexterity, Speed & Hitchance
+### Dexterity & Hitchance

-Dexterity is relevant for bo
+Dexterity is also relevant for warriors, but especially for thieves.
+Dexterity influences the hitchance in combat with both melee and ranged weapons and it influences the chance of success or failure in thief skills such as pickpocketing and lockpicking.

+The combat specific skills (such as One-Handed Combat Level 1-3) do not influence hitchance, but they affect agility, speed (in form of faster animations) and reaction (by influencing the input-delay).

 ### Will, Psi & Madness